pyvuetify/pyvuetify/docs/start/template_usage.rst

             '''
     fruits = FruitSelector(fruits=['Banana', 'Pear', 'Apple'])
-    fruits
+    v.Container(children=[fruits])

 In this example we make use of the `list rendering feature of Vue
 <https://vuejs.org/v2/guide/list.html/>`_ so that we only have to synchronize a
 list of strings, and not create a widget for every fruit we want to display.

 .. note::
     By giving the ``<style>`` tag an id attribute, we can remove the old css when the notebook cell gets executed multiple times, this is useful when developing in the Jupyter notebook.

 Template in vue files
 ---------------------